logicmagician/heronet/README.md

 # Overview

-Some of my top projects that should be on the top
+Some of my top projects.

 ## Web

-> Most of these use containers like Docker or Podman in the backend.
+> Most of these use containers like Docker or Podman in the backend for quick and scalable deployment.

+- [E-Shomaj] - A Social Media Platform.
+Made with [Angular], [Node.js] and [MongoDB].
 - [Sellnet] - An Onine Marketplace.
 Made with [Angular], [ASP.NET Core], and [PostgreSQL].
 - [MCQ] - An Exam control Platform.
 Made with [Angular], [ASP.NET Core], and [PostgreSQL].
-- [E-Shomaj] - A Social Media Platform.
-Made with [Angular], [Node.js] and [MongoDB].
-- [NCPSC] - A school website.
+- [NCPSC] - A school / college website.
 Made with [Angular].
 - [Current] - A curency converter with up-to-date currency data.
 Made with [Angular].
 - [Bling] - A number base converter with PWA support.
 Made with [Angular].
 - [Lab PC Manager] - A PC and components manager.
 Made with [Angular], [ASP.NET Core], and [PostgreSQL].